 Canon R5 vs Nikon D80

 The Canon EOS R5 and the Nikon D80 are two digital cameras that were officially introduced, respectively, in July 2020 and August 2006.
-The Canon R5 is a mirrorless interchangeable lens camera, while the D80 is a DSLR.
-The cameras are based on a full frame (Canon R5) and an APS-C (D80) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the D80 is a DSLR.
+The cameras are based on a full frame (R5) and an APS-C (D80) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Nikon provides 10 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.